lcrh/simple_nn/README.md

 # simple_nn

-A simple NN framework built for self-eductational purposes.
+A simple NN framework built for educational purposes.
+Aimed at providing simple abstractions rather than efficiency.